Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Description

-To test the webserver on all required operating systems, some testing will have to be postponed to future iterations as the test team currently does not have access to all operating system in the requirements.
+To test the web server on all required operating systems, some testing will have to be postponed to future iterations as the test team currently does not have access to all operating system in the requirements.

 However, being a web server written in Java, the server _should_ work on all listed operating systems under the assumption that they have a proper installation of Java.

-### Pre-condition
+### Precondition

 * Java version 1.7 or later installed on system for test.